payberah/id2221/README.md

 sudo pip install ipython[all]==3.2.1
    ```

 3. Download and install Java and Spark on your machine.
 The easiest way to install Spark is to download its "pre-built for CDH 4" from the [here](http://spark.apache.org/downloads.html).
+Make sure it is version 1.6.1.

 4. Set the environment variables.
    ```bash